Heraion of Argos: Early use of the site

 Before Argos built the earliest structures of the Heraion and held influence over the area, groups were using the land in the Neolithic period into the Late Helladic period.
 P. Alin found evidence in the form of Protogeometric pottery pieces to support that groups had settled near the Old Temple Terrace and the Second Temple, and he also found a tholos and plot of Mycenaean chamber tombs nearby.
 There is not enough evidence to confirm whether the site was continually used from the time of the Bronze Age to the Dark Age.

 Development of the Heraion

 At the end of the Dark Age, the Argive Plain underwent dramatic shifts and changes as populations grew and city states began to emerge.
 Among these emerging powers in the plain was Argos, previously a small group of towns in the Dark Age.
 As Argos grew in both population and wealth, it had the resources to take on projects that would serve and promote its growing community.
 The building of this large sacred space, the Heraion at Argos, reflected a new shared identity for the people within this area of the developing plain.
-Use of the sanctuary extended beyond Argos from the Heraion's establishment in the 8th century B.C.E., and the sanctuary functioned as a shared place of worship and meeting space for various communities in the Argive Plain until 460 B.C.E.
+Use of the sanctuary extended beyond Argos from the Heraion's establishment in the 8th century BCE, and the sanctuary functioned as a shared place of worship and meeting space for various communities in the Argive Plain until 460 BCE.